stellar-fox/deneb/README.md

     </a>
 </p>

-> Next generation, personal micro finance solution, which offers nearly instant and extremely low fee remittance service.
+> Next generation, personal micro finance solutions.

 <br />

-# Stellar Fox (backend)
+# Deneb - Backend for Cygnus Wallet

 Moving Value at the Speed of Light